-After flat lining in the third quarter, midstream infrastructure jolted back to life in the fourth quarter.
-While energy investors have been unaccustomed to positive news in 2020, the beaten down sector including midstream rallied on positive vaccine progress, an improving macro environment, and the hope of returning to normalized levels of supply and demand in a post-pandemic world.
-The most beaten-down MLP stocks rallied the hardest, with the Alerian MLP Index up 32.45%, while the Alerian Midstream Energy Index (which includes not just MLPs, but a broader group of midstream infrastructure companies) gained 20.15%.\
+In 1Q21, midstream infrastructure saw a continuation of the strong performance that began with the announcement of a COVID-19 vaccine in November 2020.
+While energy investors had been unaccustomed to positive news for most of 2020, the beaten down sector has rallied on positive vaccine news, an improving macro environment, and the anticipation of returning to normalized levels of supply and demand in a post-pandemic world.
+Midstream and MLP stocks rallied in the quarter, with the Alerian MLP Index up 22.0%, while the Alerian Midstream Energy Index (which includes not just MLPs, but a broader group of midstream infrastructure companies) gained 20.9%.

 Many midstream companies took decisive measures to conserve cash and "right-the-ship" during this global pandemic, something we believe will continue.
 Cash-flow metrics have improved across the board after companies have reduced capex and growth spending over the last 18+ months, which we expect to continue throughout 2021.
-Added cost reductions and increased asset optimizations should continue, which we expect will further fortify balance sheets offering management teams even greater opportunity to reduce debt levels.
+Added cost reductions and increased asset optimizations should continue to fortify balance sheets, while offering management team's further opportunities to reduce debt levels.